fratellou/Unit_Testing_Frameworks/README.md

 - `operandStack` - stack for storing operands;
 - `definedParameters` display for storing user parameters.

-The 'Command` class is an abstract base class representing a calculator command.
+The `Command` class is an abstract base class representing a calculator command.
 It declares a purely virtual function `execute()`, which the derived classes must implement.
 The destructor is declared virtual in order to properly release resources.

 The `PushCommand' class represents a command to add a value to the operand stack.
 Takes a value as a parameter and implements the `execute()` function to add a value to the operand stack.